Rabalais: The era of quarterback quick fixes at LSU needs to end with Joe Burrow

 Right now, a week before Christmas 2018, LSU has a viable path forward with its quarterbacks.
 Again, it comes attached to no guarantee of championship trophies, but at least it is a starting point.

 There is every expectation that Burrow will return in 2019 to quarterback LSU for his senior season.
-Then he could be expected to give way to Myles Brennan, who saw some mop up duty against Rice but is still well within the new NCAA requirements to redshirt this season and return in 2019 as a third-year sophomore.
+Then he could be expected to give way to Myles Brennan, who saw some mop-up duty against Rice but is still well within the new NCAA requirements to redshirt this season and return in 2019 as a third-year sophomore.

 Following him, LSU is expected to sign four-star quarterback Peter Parrish out of Phenix City (Alabama) Central on Wednesday as part of this cycle’s early signing period.
-After him, the Tigers have a pair of quarterbacks committed for 2020 in Ponchatoula’s T.J.
-Finley and Max Johnson from Watkinsville (Georgia) Ocoee County.
+After him, the Tigers have a pair of quarterbacks committed for 2020 in T.J.
+Finley of Ponchatoula and Max Johnson of Watkinsville (Georgia) Ocoee County.

 LSU needs a progression of Burrow to Brennan to some winner of the quarterback derby between Parrish, Johnson and Finley going forward.
 The reliance on transfers, while it has mostly panned out for the Tigers the past seven years, is not a viable way to build a championship-caliber program.
-A program that needs a dynamic talent behind center if it is to ever to knock off Alabama again.
+It's a program that needs a dynamic talent behind center if it is to ever to knock off Alabama again.

 The only remaining critical factor for LSU is for it to decide on an offensive identity under Ed Orgeron.
 He appears to like the dual-threat capability of a Burrow, and Parrish is also a dual-threat prospect.
 But Brennan is in the mold of a pro-style quarterback, as are Finley and Johnson.